Joe-Degs/Joe-Degs.github.io/_posts/2022-07-26-riscv-assembly-compiled-code.markdown

 sw      a5,-20(s0)
 ```
 Over here, the first argument `int argc`'s value in `a0` gets copied to to the `a5` register,
-and `a1` the second argument register holding `char *argv[]`'s value is stored off on the
+and `a1` the second argument register holding `char *argv[]`'s value is stored on the
 stack (note that it is a pointer).
 The integer value in the `a5` also gets
-stored on the stack.
-This snippet of assembly code stores the arguments of the
+stored on the stack, this time using the `sw` (store word) instruction.
+This is
+because `int`s in C are 4 bytes and a word in RISC-V is 4 bytes.
-function on the stack.
+The snippet above stores both function arguments on the stack.

 ```asm
 li      a5,0